so you want to be a sex educator

 Adult education track: This includes people who lead seminars, write books, write sex columns in newspapers, and work in stores like the ones listed above.

 Our work, teaching sex education programs to college students, falls into this category.
 We've hired a team of amazing sex educators, and are occasionally in a position to hire more.
-If you think you might be interested, and you live in or near the Northeastern part of the U.S., and you graduated from college at least two years ago, feel free to email your resume and a cover letter telling us a little bit about yourself to firstname.lastname@example.org .
+If you think you might be interested, you live in or near the Northeastern part of the U.S., and you graduated from college at least two years ago, feel free to email your resume and a cover letter telling us a little bit about yourself to email@example.com .

 Journalism track: A close overlap with the adult education track, those in the journalism track focus on writing about sex.
 A job or internship at Nerve.com could be a perfect match here.